AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 The purpose of converting chain-weight is clearer and easier to reason about.
 Finally, it makes explicit the requirement that \emph{we can only compare to a grounded context}.

-There is no way to say \emph{X work on L is worth Y work on R} without adding necessary context like \emph{when} that conversion is happening.
+There is no way to say \emph{X work on \cL is worth Y work on \cR} without adding necessary context like \emph{when} that conversion is happening.
 Confirmations (like work) require that grounding, since they need to be scaled when converting between different chains.
 What about confirmations from the same chain?
 Unlike work (which can be summed directly), confirmations always require conversion to a \emph{known standard} -- even when they're \emph{from the same chain}.